mahdaen/mahdaen/README.md

 # Hi there! 👋
-I’m Nanang, your friendly neighborhood **Self-Taught Full-Stack Engineer** 🚀.
+I’m Nanang, your friendly neighborhood **Self-Taught Front-End Engineer** 🚀.
 I’ve been on this wild coding adventure since **2008**, and let me tell you, it’s been a rollercoaster of curly braces, semicolons, and late-night debugging sessions.
 But hey, that’s where the magic happens, right? ✨

 ![journey](https://github.com/mahdaen/mahdaen/assets/1680665/90d989fb-552f-46be-a12a-0e1880236b21)